zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T01_Lab_Mod02_Deploying Service Instances as Components of Overall Azure Solutions.md

-# Module 10: Integrating SaaS Services Available on the Azure Platform
+# Integrating SaaS Services Available on the Azure Platform

 # Lab Answer Key: Deploying Service Instances as Components of Overall Azure Solutions